 Improved Internal Operations

-Besides tax and financial regulations, there are policies concerning other areas of business that can help you maintain an atmosphere of safety and high productivity.
+Besides tax and financial regulations, there are policies concerning other areas of business that can help you avoid compliance violations and maintain an atmosphere of safety and high productivity.
 This includes policies such as anti-discrimination, equal opportunity, anti-harassment, workplace safety regulations, etc.

 These practices are defined by the U.S. Equal Employment Opportunity Commission and OSHA (Occupational Safety and Health Administration), etc. You can find detailed information and guidance on the websites.